Loading lesson…

 If you want to be a VC: There is no clean path.
 Operate first — product, engineering, or sales at a venture-backed startup for 5-10 years.
 Build a network.
 Start angel investing or write on markets you know cold.
 Then join a fund as an associate or principal, or start a scout program.
 Learn basic SQL and how to read a SaaS metrics dashboard.
 Develop a written thesis and publish it.
 Funds hire people with convictions, not resumes.

-What is the core idea behind "Venture Capitalist in 2026: Sourcing and Diligence on Autopilot"?
+What is the main idea of "Venture Capitalist in 2026: Sourcing and Diligence on Autopilot"?

-Which best describes the scope of "Venture Capitalist in 2026: Sourcing and Diligence on Autopilot"?
+Which action would help you apply "Venture Capitalist in 2026: Sourcing and Diligence on Autopilot" responsibly?